adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Example

 Some time ago I was trying to run examples from Tensorflow tutorial.
 I've prepared virtual environment (with Virtualenv) but when downloading required dependecnies it occured that my python installation is unsopported by Tensorflow.
-I thought that upgrading (or downgrading in my case) python is too much trouble.
+I thought that upgrading (or downgrading in my case) python is just too much trouble.
 Fortunately Tensorflow team prepared Docker images that can be used to run scripts.
 The image is called `tensorflow/tensorflow`.

 <br/>

-Testing Tensorflow installation (saved as `test_installation.py` file) can be anything that is using Tensorflow.
-In my case it is something like this:
+Testing Tensorflow installation can be anything that is using Tensorflow.
+In my case it file called `test_installation.py` with such content:

 ```
 import tensorflow as tf